rotate your phone

 IN29 HOUSE

-could live together.
-Over time, however, their son needed a place to start his own family, making it necessary to adapt the house to fit current lifestyles and
+a home to start his own family, making it necessary to adapt the house to contemporary lifestyles and needs.

-movement, an open plan concept now links living areas throughout the house, creating a comfortable flow for daily life.
+Where once separated rooms and corridors restricted movement, an open-plan concept now links the living areas, creating a comfortable flow suited to modern family life.

 Architect: Narucha Kuwattanapasiri